-Steps for simple IMS PL/I server

-The steps to build and run the simple IMS PL/I server are:

-Note: The IMS server implementation code is already supplied in orbixhlq.DEMO.IMS.PLI.SRC(SIMPLEI), so the option to generate it is disabled in the SIMPLIDL JCL, to avoid overwriting the shipped code.

-- Run the Orbix IDL compiler by submitting orbixhlq.DEMO.IMS.PLI.BLD.JCLLIB(SIMPLIDL).
-This takes as input the sample IDL in orbixhlq.DEMO.IDL(SIMPLE), and subsequently generates: - The relevant PL/I include members for the IMS server, which are stored in the orbixhlq.DEMO.IMS.PLI.PLINCL PDS. - The source code for the IMS server mainline program, which is stored in orbixhlq.DEMO.IMS.PLI.SRC(SIMPLEV). - The IMS server adapter mapping file, which is stored in the orbixhlg.DEMO.IMS.MFAMAP PDS. - 2.
-Build the server executable by submitting orbixhlq.DEMO.IMS.PLI.BLD.JCLLIB(SIMPLESB).
-This creates the IMS server load module, which is stored in the orbixhlq.DEMO.IMS.PLI.LOADLIB PDS. - If not already done, define a transaction definition for the server in IMS, using an IMS GEN, to allow it to run in IMS.
-For example, the following transaction definition is already defined for the supplied demonstration:
+Steps for simple IMS PL/I server The s steps to build and run the simple IMS PL/I server are: orba disa : The IMS server implementation code is already sup ixhlq.DEMO.IMS.PLI.SRC(SIMPLEI), so the option to ge bled in the SIMPLIDL JCL, to avoid overwriting the ship plied in enerate it is ped code.
+1. Run the Orbix IDL compiler by submitting orbixhlq.DEMO.IMS.PLI.BLD.JCLLIB (SIMPLIDL).
+This the sample IDL in orbixhlq.DEMO.IDL (SIMPLE), and so generates: The relevant PL/I include members for the IMS set stored in the orbixhlq.DEMO.IMS.PLI.PLINCL PD The source code for the IMS server mainline prog stored in orbixhlq.DEMO.IMS.PLI.SRC (SIMPLEV).
+The IMS server adapter mapping file, which is sto orbixhlq.DEMO.IMS.MFAMAP PDS. takes as input ubsequently erver, which are S. gram, which is pred in the 2.
+Build the server executable by submitting orbixhlq .DEMO.IMS.PLI.BLD.JCLLIB(SIMPLESB).
+This server load module, which is stored in the orbixhlq .DEMO.IMS.PLI.LOADLIB PDS. creates the IMS 3.
+If not already done, define a transaction definition for thusing an IMS GEN, to allow it to run in IMS.
+For examp transaction definition is already defined for the supplied demonstration: ie server in IMS, le, the following d APPLCTN GPSB=SIMPLESV, x PGMTYPE=(TP,,2), x SCHDTYP=PARALLEL,LANG=PL/I TRANSACT CODE=SIMPLESV, EDIT=(ULC) x

-'''

-APPLCTN GPSB=SIMPLESV, x

-PGMTYPE=(TP,,2), x

-SCHDTYP=PARALLEL,LANG=PL/I

-TRANSACT CODE=SIMPLESV,

-EDIT=(ULC) x

-'''